 Living on the beautiful Island of Hawai'i were two kind feline brothers, Brycen and Brotu.
-They woke up early every day before school just to be in the water.
+They loved the ocean!
+They woke up early before school every day just to be in the water.
 As the brothers walked to the ocean to surf one morning, they stopped to smell the plumeria flowers.
 Buzzing bees were enjoying the fragrant tropical flowers, too.